THEC Student Representative Application due Friday, September 25, 2020

 A minimum of a 3.0 cumulative GPA as recorded on the most recent semester’s transcript from the home institution.

 Full-time enrollment at a Tennessee Board of Regents institution.

 Good judicial standing with the home institution (no outstanding judicial record, no outstanding judicial sanctions, no prior judicial history deemed of serious nature by selection committee).

 A resident of Tennessee (as verified by the home institution).

-Previous or current leadership experience, including one of the following: service as a SGA Senator or service in a formal leadership role with a governing organization sponsored by the home institution or leadership within the greater community.
+Previous or current leadership experience, including one of the following: service as a SGA officer/senator or service in a formal leadership role with a governing organization sponsored by the home institution or leadership within the greater community.